vkcode7/HackerNews/README.md

 - The code uses in memory caching where in the best stories data is cached for 2 minutes and individual stories are cached for 60 minutes
 - The URL path is http://localhost:port/api/v1/news/get-best-stories/10
 - If the story count (n) is omitted, the API defaults to n=10
+- The HackerNews API for best stories only returns 200 story ids, so API is limited to only 200 results.
+If n > 200, than 200 news stories will be returned back by the API instead of an error message indicating that n is over 200.

 ## How to Run the Application (bash shell)